The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: Case Study and Experimental Results

 \subsection{Cost Analysis}

-This section reports a simple analysis to estimate the cost of operating the trip-sharing platform over a 5- and 10-year period.
+This section reports a simple, coarse analysis to estimate the cost of operating the trip-sharing platform over a 5- and 10-year period.
+The analysis is not intended to be a sophisticated or complete measure of the total cost of the platform per se; instead, it is aimed to obtain a rough understanding of the trade-off between vehicle and operating costs of the platform.
 The analysis focuses only on the CTSPAV with the central depot configuration, as it is preferred over the local depot configuration due to its aforementioned logistical benefits.
-The analysis first considers vehicle-related costs (referred to simply as vehicle costs) and then infrastructure-related costs (referred to simply as infrastructure costs).
+The analysis first considers vehicle-related costs (referred to simply as vehicle costs) and then operating costs.

 The vehicle cost is age-related and consists of the vehicle depreciation over $y$ years and a distance-related cost.
 This last cost consists of an average fuel cost of \$0.15 and an average vehicle-value depreciation of \$0.08 per mile traveled.
 An exponential decay function is used to model how a vehicle value depreciates with age.
 More precisely, its depreciation $\gamma$ over $y$ years is given by: